wuguangxinchn/CarND-Path-Planning-P1/README.md

 * We will try to go back to the center lane if we are not there.

 ### Make the car run & change line smoothly
+The code for this part is located in lines 445~544.
 * Create anchor points - I define 5 points, two from previous trajectory, and three from the near future trajectory (evenly 30m spaced)
-* Create spline based on the anchor points
-* Fill up the rest of points
+* Create spline based on the anchor points, and then fill up the rest of points
-The code for this part is located in lines 445~544.

 ## Conclusion
 This solution works well, it's simple but not perfect.
-I didn't use the FSM approach, there is also no cost functions here.
+I didn't follow FSM, there is also no cost functions here.
 It means I didn't calculate and evaluate the trajectories, the logic of when/how to change lanes is pre-configured.

-PS: When reading the "Behavior Planning" chapter in the course, I have big confusion to understand "intended lane", "final lane" and "goal line"... until I found the link below: https://knowledge.udacity.com/questions/3662
+PS: When reading the "Behavior Planning" chapter in the course, I have big confusion to understand "intended lane", "final lane" and "goal line"... until I found this link:
+https://knowledge.udacity.com/questions/3662